wsp-sag/client_met_council_network/MODEL_REBUILD_README.md

 chunks of explanatory text or to disable scripts for partial runs), begin comments with the line "%beginComment%" and end comments with the line ":endComment".

-### Future improvements
-The current approach has focused on *replacing* Cube Application functionality, but not on *improving* the model or removing bugs.
-1) Move variables into a dedicated parameter file.
-This will hopefully improve readability and useability, as it will help users avoid having to hunt and search throughout the batch file to find all variables which may need to be updated.
-2) Most of the files are highly generalized and do not contain manual interventions on a specific skim or zone.
-WSP (with guidance from Met Council staff) should identify scripts where Cube procedures were adjusted in ways tied to specific zones or links in order to ensure that those interventions are still needed, applied to the correct place, and otherwise suitable.
-Where they are now obsolete, they should be removed.